abledotcom/core_pro/README.md

 ## Usage

-A subset of the CorePro resources are provided with this SDK:
+A subset of the Helix/CorePro resources are provided with this SDK:

  * `CorePro::Program`
  * `CorePro::Customer`